MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 - Contoso starts by selecting discover in the Azure Migrate: Server Migration tools

-![Azure Migrate: Server Migration Discover](./media/contoso-migration-rds-to-wvd/wvd-persistent-discover.png)
+![Azure Migrate: Server Migration Discover](./media/contoso-migration-rds-to-wvd/wvd-persistent-discover.png) _Figure 15: Discovering a server migration._

 - Next they convert an appliance in their environment that's going to manage the replication of the machines to WVD.
-Insuring that the target region is set to East US 2 where their WVD environment as been created.
+They ensure that the target region is set to East US 2 where their WVD environment as been created.

-![Create appliance for managing the replication](./media/contoso-migration-rds-to-wvd/wvd-persistent-appliance.png)
+![Create appliance for managing the replication](./media/contoso-migration-rds-to-wvd/wvd-persistent-appliance.png) _Figure 16: Converting an appliance._

-- The replication provider is downloaded, installed and registered to the Azure Migrate project in order to start the replication to Azure.
+- The replication provider is downloaded, installed, and registered to the Azure Migrate project in order to start the replication to Azure.

-![Download and configure replication](./media/contoso-migration-rds-to-wvd/wvd-persistent-replication.png)
+![Download and configure replication](./media/contoso-migration-rds-to-wvd/wvd-persistent-replication.png) _Figure 17: Prerequisites for replicating to Azure._

 - The replication of the hosts into Azure blog storage is now started and Contoso can continue to let the replication occur until they're ready to test the VMs and then migrate them into production.
 - As machines start running in Azure, Contoso makes sure to install the WVD agent on each machine.